yougotthisconf/yougotthis.io/content/library/articles/2022/power-of-persuasion/index.md

 people:
   - suze-shardlow
 descriptions:
-  short: Learn about persuasion techniques, and how to utilize your ZOPA and BANTA for a happy, healthy negotiation.
+  short: Learn about persuasion techniques, and how to utilize your ZOPA and BATNA for a happy, healthy negotiation.
 duration: 11
 cover: cover.jpeg
 sponsors: